Table of Contents

-Later in the post, I describe how to to do a safe squat — a movement you use when you shovel snow and an important bone building exercise.
+Later in the post, I describe how to do a safe squat—a movement you use when you shovel snow—and an important bone-building exercise.
 Finally, I cover how to avoid a slip and fall while navigating the snow and ice.

 In the video above, I demonstrate how to shovel snow safely.
 Follow these steps:

 - Push the snow with your legs.

-- Maintain a perfect posture and keep your spine in a neutral position.
+- Maintain perfect posture and keep your spine in a neutral position.

 - If you are tall, consider an ergonomic snow shovel.
 This type of shovel will help you to not hunch over the shovel.